Closing arguments up next in deadly prison breakout trial

 Brady is the first of four inmates to be tried on murder charges.

+Brady said he had made it outside the prison walls when he encountered several officers with guns at an outer fence.
+He said he begged them to shoot him.

+“I didn’t have anything to live for,” he said in the videotaped interview.
+“I wanted to die.”

-WAVY-TV reports the defense rested its case without calling any witnesses, so jury instructions and closing arguments could start as soon as Monday.
-Prosecutors are seeking the death penalty.
+The defense rested its case without calling any witnesses, WAVY-TV reported, so jury instructions and closing arguments could start as soon as Monday.
+Prosecutors are seeking the death penalty against Brady.
+He has pleaded not guilty.

 Brady was already serving time for attempted murder after shooting a North Carolina state trooper in 2013.